top of page

 Simply this: The thinking preferences that are typical for an organisation, across different work outputs.

-Those with an interest in a holistic approach to risk management use these patterns as additional levers for intervention and control.
+Those among you with an interest in a holistic approach to risk management use these patterns as additional levers for intervention and control.

 And yes, that is exactly my work.
 Let's talk.